A colonoscopy is a way for your doctor to see the part of your digestive system called the large intestine, or colon.

 Why do you recommend that I have a colonoscopy?

-What are the risks and benefits of having a colonoscopy?
+What are the possible risks and benefits of a colonoscopy?

-Will I need to avoid any activities after the colonoscopy?
+Will I need to avoid any activities after the colonoscopy, such as driving?